BryanPlummer/Two_branch_network/README.md

 ```

-In addition, if you use the MT GrOVLE word embeddings or the self-attention model please also cite:
+In addition, if you use the MT GrOVLE word embeddings, want to compare to ResNet results, or use the self-attention model please also cite:

 ``` markdown
 @InProceedings{burnsLanguage2019,